replicatedhq/kots/design/gitops-cluster-tracers.md

   kots.io/app-sequence: <app-sequence>
 ```

-the `<app-slug>` will be obtained from the license
-the `<app-sequence>` will be added to the pull/rewrite options before calling kots.pull or kots.rewrite
+both the `<app-slug>` & `<app-sequence>` will be added to the pull/rewrite options before calling kots.pull or kots.rewrite from the KOTS Admin Console.

 The rest of the logic is already implemented.
-Before creating new commits, `kustomize build` is
-executed to apply those changes to the downstream manifests.
+Before creating new commits, `kustomize build` is executed to apply those changes to the downstream manifests.